 The first thing Pennsylvania throws at me are rocks.
 PA is notorious for being extremely rocky… Understatement.
 To paint a picture; imagine a football field full of footballs all back to back and buried half way.
 Here’s the catch: the pointy end is facing the sky.
 Now just add some trees and turn the footballs into rocks… Welcome to 100 miles of the trail in Pennsylvania.
 You begin to develop a headache simply because you have to carefully plan every step for 15 miles each day.
 On the trail, they call Pennsylvania “where boots go to die.”

 Next comes the critters that take a particular liking to these warm rocks… rattlesnakes.
-So your looking straight down at your feet trying to carefully plan each step on the rocks… then all the sudden there is a five foot rattler in your next step.
+So you’re looking straight down at your feet trying to carefully plan each step on the rocks… then all the sudden there is a five foot rattler in your next step.
 So what better to do than miss your step, trip, and faceplant into rocks right beside what has now become a pissed off rattlesnake.

 Then, on top of the rocks and rattlers, comes the nail in the coffin: I get sick… One night while I am sleeping, I start sweating.
 This was normal for a warm night under the stars.
 Until I realize that I am drenched from head to toe and freezing amidst the 86 degree temperature.

 The next morning, I attempt to disregard it and press on the next day.
-Within a couple hours, I begin to notice I am hiking exponentially slower for some unknown reason.
+Within a couple of hours, I begin to notice I am hiking exponentially slower for some unknown reason.
 By the end of the day, I completely hit the wall.
 Catching up with the group is simply out of the question.
 I find myself camping alone and sick as hell.
 Then come what might be known as the icing on the cake.
 As I am attempting to fall asleep in a pool of sweat, someone is somewhere in the woods (not far from me) firing up a chainsaw under a full moon.
 Ready to quit yet?
 It gets better.

 The morning after surviving a potential chainsaw massacre, I’m nothing short of delusional and dehydrated.
 To add to the blurry vision, I have no water.
 So I leave my camp and begin following my map to the nearest stream… 3 miles away… that turned out to not exist due to a mid-summer drought.
 At this point, I would have cried had it not been prevented by the dehydration.
 I press on another mile and stumble upon a muddy puddle.
 You can guess what happens at this juncture… It wasn’t pretty.

 I then walk the 4 miles back to camp.
 This is right around the time my 102 degree body temp really starts kicking in.
 I pack up camp in a haze and begin hiking to the closest road on the map.
-I have to stop every quarter mile or so to take a small nap out of sheer exhaustion.
+I have to stop every quarter-mile or so to take a small nap out of sheer exhaustion.
 I finally arrive at a road, sit on the shoulder, prop up against the guard rail, half-heartedly stick a thumb out and begin hitching for a doctor.
 Someone eventually stops on the concern of my roadside death.
 They take me to the hospital and I have blood tests run… The verdict?
 I have Lyme disease.

 These little, bastard deer ticks are carriers of Lyme disease; particularly in the Northeastern United States.
 They diabolically disguise themselves as a tiny black freckle on your skin.
 This makes them extremely hard to spot, especially when you’re in the woods and don’t have access to a full-length mirror.
 The horrifying fact is that Lyme disease is a serious problem in this region.
 It is estimated that 1 in 5 of the thru hikers that make it this far will contract Lyme disease.